activeviam/mac/documentation/settings.md

   When *true*, the bookmarks are loaded on every startup, regardless of the bookmarks that may be present on the content server.
-Note that this causes all existing bookmarks to be **overriden**, including custom bookmarks that are not included in the predefined ones.
+Note that this causes all existing bookmarks to be **overridden**, including custom bookmarks that are not included in the predefined ones.

   Enable with care.